 Want to contribute to this course?
-Check out the README file as well as the CONTRIBUTING file on the GitLab repository for more details.
-The main way to contribute is by using GitLab and creating a new Issue to make comments and give feedback for the material.
+Check out the README file as well as the CONTRIBUTING file on the GitHub repository for more details.
+The main way to contribute is by using GitHub and creating a new issue to make comments and give feedback for the material.

 The course is licensed under the Creative Commons Attribution 4.0 International License so the material can be used, re-used, and modified, as long as there is attribution to this source.